-- 1. The patient is 18 years of age or older. - 2.
+- The patient is 18 years of age or older and is present or believed to be present in the county where the petition is filed. - 2.
 The patient is suffering from a mental illness as defined in Welfare and Institutions Code Section 5600.3(b)(2) and (3).
 This law defines a mental disorder as one that is severe in degree and persistent in duration, which may cause behavioral functioning which interferes substantially with the primary activities of daily living, and which may result in an inability to maintain stable adjustment and independent functioning without treatment for a long or indefinite period of time.
 These disorders include, but are not limited to, schizophrenia, bipolar disorder, post-traumatic stress disorder, as well as major affective disorders or other severely disabling mental disorders.
-Patients must meet additional criteria related to functional impairments.

-- There has been a clinical determination that the patient is unlikely to survive safely in the community without supervision. - 4.
+Patients must meet additional criteria related to functional impairments. - 3.
+There has been a clinical determination that the patient is unlikely to survive safely in the community without supervision. - 4.
 The patient has a history of lack of compliance with mental health treatment, in that at least one of the following is true: - a.
 The patient's mental illness has, at least twice within the last 36 months, been a substantial factor in necessitating hospitalization, or receipt of services in a forensic or other mental health unit of a state correctional facility or local correctional facility, not including any period during which the patient was hospitalized or incarcerated immediately preceding the filing of the petition. - b.
-The patient's mental illness has resulted in one or more acts of serious and violent behavior toward himself or herself or another, or threats, or attempts to cause serious physical harm to himself or herself or another within the last 48 months, not including any period in which the patient was hospitalized or incarcerated immediately preceding the filing of the petition. - The patient has been offered an opportunity to participate in a treatment plan provided by the local mental health department and the patient continues to fail to engage in treatment. - 6.
-The patient's condition is substantially deteriorating. - Participation in the assisted outpatient treatment program would be the least restrictive placement necessary to ensure the patient's recovery and stability. - 8.
-In view of the patient's treatment history and current behavior, the patient needs assisted outpatient treatment to prevent a relapse or deterioration that would likely result in grave disability or serious harm to himself or herself, or to others.
+The patient's mental illness has resulted in one or more acts of serious and violent behavior toward himself or herself or another, or threats, or attempts to cause serious physical harm to himself or herself or another within the last 48 months.

+- not including any period in which the patient was hospitalized or incarcerated immediately preceding the filing of the petition. - The patient has been offered an opportunity to participate in a treatment plan provided by the local mental health department and the patient continues to fail to engage in treatment. - 6.
+The patient's condition is substantially deteriorating. - 7.
+Participation in the assisted outpatient treatment program would be the least restrictive placement necessary to ensure the patient's recovery and stability. - 8.
+In view of the patient's treatment history and current behavior, the patient needs assisted outpatient treatment to prevent a relapse or deterioration that would likely result in grave disability or serious harm to himself or herself, or to others. - 9.
+It is likely the patient will benefit from assisted outpatient treatment. - 10.
+The petition must state that the patient has the right to be represented by counsel in all stages of the proceeding under the petition. - 11.
+Facts supporting the petitioner's belief that the patient meets each of the above criteria.